 The Purchase Order Process Step by Step

 The purchase order process follows a structured workflow, starting from identifying a need to completing the final payment.
-While small businesses may manage purchases informally, larger organizations rely on a clear process to control spending and maintain accurate records.
+While small businesses may manage purchases informally, larger businesses rely on a clear process to control spending and maintain accurate records.
 A well-defined PO process helps reduce errors, prevent fraud, and make procurement more efficient.

-1. Identify the Need and Raise a Purchase Requisition
+1. Identify the need and raise a purchase requisition

 The process begins when a department identifies a need for goods or services.
 Instead of contacting a supplier directly, they submit a Purchase Requisition (PR) to the procurement team.
 This internal request explains what is needed, why it is required, and when it is needed.

-2. Get Approval
+2. Get approval

 After the requisition is submitted, it goes through an approval process.
 Managers or finance teams review the request to confirm that it fits the company’s budget and business needs.
 If approved, the request moves forward; if not, it may be rejected or revised.

-3. Select a Supplier and Create the Purchase Order
+3. Select a supplier and create the purchase order

 Once the request is approved, the procurement team selects a supplier.
 If there is an existing vendor, the process is quick, but sometimes suppliers are asked to provide price quotations.
 After choosing a supplier, the team creates a Purchase Order (PO) with details such as items, quantities, prices, and delivery terms.

-4. Send the Purchase Order to the Supplier
+4. Send the purchase order to the supplier

 The purchase order is then sent to the supplier, usually through email or a purchasing software for enterprise.
 The supplier reviews the order to confirm they can meet the requested price, quantity, and delivery schedule.
 Once they accept the PO, the agreement between both parties becomes official.

-5. Receive the Goods or Services
+5. Receive the goods or services

 When the order arrives, the receiving team checks the items against the purchase order.
 They verify the quantity, quality, and condition of the goods.
 If everything is correct, a Goods Receipt Note (GRN) is recorded to confirm the delivery.